bennesp/nscript/README.md

 boils down to the familiar:

     make
-    make install

-*NOTE*: that's only a convenience, you will need Apache Ant and a JDK anyway.
+*NOTE*: that's only a convenience, you will need Apache Maven and a JDK anyway.

 Caveats
 =======